Reform UK: 2025

 Inspired by Musk's Department of Government Efficiency in US President Donald Trump's administration, a unit with the title Department of Government Efficiency was established by Farage and Yusuf in June 2025 after the party gained control of a number of councils in the 2025 local elections.
 The unit's remit only focused on Kent and Lancashire County Councils with plans to extend to West Northamptonshire Council.
 The unit's "head", the tech entrepreneur Nathaniel Fried, resigned alongside Yusuf on 6 June 2025, less than a week after starting the role, saying that as Yusuf had appointed him it was "appropriate for me to leave with him".
 On 7 June 2025 Yusuf announced he was returning to working with Reform UK, now as the new leader of the unit.

-In June 2025 Reform also contested the Hamilton, Larkhall and Stonehouse by-election and recorded their strongest result to date in an election for the Scottish Parliament by finishing in third place (behind Scottish Labour and the Scottish National Party) with 26.1% of the vote.
+In June 2025, Reform also contested the Hamilton, Larkhall and Stonehouse by-election and recorded their strongest result to date in an election for the Scottish Parliament by finishing in third place (behind Scottish Labour and the Scottish National Party) with 26.1% of the vote.
 The election was described by journalists and the political scientist Sir John Curtice as a breakthrough for the party in Scotland.

 At the end of June 2025, two political groups were launched by prominent former Reform UK members, each positioning themselves as an alternative to Reform UK.
 Advance UK is a creation of Ben Habib, former Brexit Party MEP and deputy leader of Reform UK, while Restore Britain is a creation of Lowe.
 Both groups were launched on the same day, 30 June.
 On 5 July 2025 the MP James McMurdock suspended himself from the party as "a precautionary measure" due to a pending investigation into him for previous property tax offences during the COVID-19 pandemic.
 McMurdock was cleared by the parliamentary standards commissioner of the allegation but decided not to return to Reform UK and instead remain as an independent MP.
 The party announced the same month that it would replace its existing vetting process with a looser "common-sense vetting" approach, and has suggested that candidates rejected by the previous vetting process re-apply, with re-applications to be treated as priority cases.

+David Jones is among the former Conservative Party cabinet members to have defected to Reform UK.

 In July 2025, Paul Nuttall was appointed as Reform UK's deputy chairman.